Emergency Dentist CR0, CR2

 The tooth needs to be reimplanted as soon as possible.
 Immediately call us for an emergency appointment.
 Avoid touching the root to prevent microscopic damage to where the bone attaches.
 If the tooth is visibly dirty, rinse it gently with water but do not scrub.
-If you can, replace the tooth back in the socket and hold there until you see us.
-If this is difficult, keep the tooth in iced milk.
+If you can, replace the tooth back in the socket and hold it there until you see us.
+If this is difficult, keep the tooth in cold milk.

 Tooth pushed out of position